This feature is supported on ConnectX-6 Dx crypto cards only.

 - CONFIG_TLS_DEVICE=y | m

-For kTLS offloads with MLNX_EN drivers, kernel TLS module (kernel/net/tls) must be aligned to kernel.org 5.3 or later.
+For kTLS Tx device offloads with OFED drivers, kernel TLS module (kernel/net/tls) must be aligned to kernel v5.3 and above.

 Configuring kTLS Offloads